Saint Louis University's Center for Health Outcomes Research offers undergraduate and graduate courses in health data sciences.

 The purpose of this course is to introduce the basic principles and methods of multivariate statistics, providing students with a toolbox of statistical methods and the knowledge of when to apply the methods.
 This course covers advanced concepts and techniques of descriptive and inferential statistics with applications in the medical and public health fields.
 Multivariate methods including multiple linear regression, logistic regression, MANOVA, survival analysis, and principal components analysis are presented.

 ORES 5160: Data Management

 This course is an introduction to the design, maintenance and management of data involving human or animal subjects for research and analytic purposes.
-The course topics will cover types, sources and formats of research data and current health coding systems, working with multiple types of data files, data transfers and basic data management, and summarization and programming techniques using SPSS and SAS statistical software.
-The objective of this course is to help students understand, design and utilize health -related databases for health outcomes research and analysis purposes.
+The course topics will cover types, sources and formats of research data and current health coding systems, working with multiple types of data files, data transfers and basic data management, and summarization and programming techniques.
+The objective of this course is to help students understand, design and utilize health-related databases for health outcomes research and analysis purposes.
 Students completing this course will have the opportunity to apply hands-on database management skills to design, enter, manipulate and summarize health information.

 ORES 5210: Foundations of Medical Diagnosis and Treatment

 This course explores diagnosis and treatment of common diseases through evidence-based guidelines and algorithms.
 Organized around 10 medical specialties of collaborating School of Medicine faculty, clinical units cover the tools and decision-making processes used in today's practice of medicine.
 The learning experience incorporates didactic lectures, readings, assignments, quizzes and examinations.
 Students will learn to analyze clinical decision problems, research emerging technologies and describe complex medical care issues to patients.